0x6b/mermaid-cli-rs/README.md

   -H, --height <HEIGHT>      Height of the output image in pixels.
 This value is automatically reduced to fit the image [default: 2160]
-  -c, --cssFile <STYLE>      Path to a CSS file for the HTML page -C, --configFile <CONFIG>  Path to a JSON configuration file for Mermaid -f, --font <FONT>          Path to a font file for Mermaid -h, --help                 Print help
+  -c, --cssFile <STYLE>      Path to a CSS file for the HTML page -C, --configFile <CONFIG>  Path to a JSON configuration file for Mermaid -h, --help                 Print help
   -V, --version              Print version
 ```